lignumsystem/lignum-core/PROGRAMMING_GUIDELINES.md

 the implementation.

 ## The scope of variables should be restricted to minimum
-The principle of information hiding means that if an object is not in scope then it is not possible to change its value.
+The principle of information hiding means that if an object is not in the scope then it is not possible to change it.
 If an object has too wide scope it can be changed incompatible ways by unrelated parts of a program.
 Especially if a global variable is needed enclose it to namespace.
 Then the variable is less global.

 ## Use references instead of pointers
 A reference provides the benefits of a pointer without drawbacks.
-Reference is an alias to an object.
+Reference is an alias always assigned to an object.
 Unlike a pointer it cannot be reassigned.

 Sometimes it is not possible to avoid pointers.
-For example C++ standard libray containers (like vectors and lists) cannot have reference type as members.
-Consider using generic container algorithms with functors, a class with overloaded function operator, instead of loops.
+For example C++ standard library containers (e.g. vectors and lists) cannot have reference type as members.
+Consider using generic container algorithms with user defined functors, a class with overloaded function operator, instead of loops.

 ## Remove all compiler warnings
 From the very beginning the program should be compiled with as many compiler warnings flags on as feasible.
 Software build systems like CMake provide this automatically.
-All compiler warnings should be removed.
+*All compiler warnings should be removed*.
 There is no rationale not to do this.
 Some day in the future or in another compiler a warning may be an error preventing compilation.
 Ideally the software should be compiled in different operating systems and with compilers from different vendors.

 ## Practice const correctness
-The keyword *const* expresses a program entity is constant and cannot be changed or does not change anything.
+The keyword *const* expresses a program entity is constant that cannot be changed or does not change anything.
-Using the keyword extensively whenever this is true amounts to whatis called *const correctness*.
+Using the keyword extensively whenever this is true amounts to what is called *const correctness*.
 This is a form of type safety.
-It prevents inadvertently modification of something that is not meant to be changed.
+It prevents unintentional modification of something that is not meant to be changed.
-Any violation of the constness of an abject results compile time error.
+Any violation of the constness of an abject will result compile time error.

 ## Do not misuse auto keyword
 The keyword *auto* is a placeholder type that will be replaced later.
 It lets the compiler to